System information modelling: Australia

 There are a number of Australian-based organisations in various industry sectors benefitting from SIM technology.
 A few examples:

-Fortescue Metals Group (FMG) based in Western Australia has adopted SIM for all their projects built since 2010.
+Fortescue based in Western Australia has adopted SIM for all their projects built since 2010.
 These projects include the large scale Solomon Iron Ore project, the expansion of their export port facility and the North Star magnetite project.
-FMG acknowledges that using SIM on these projects resulted in large savings and more efficient project execution and that it continues to provide benefits for the operation of these facilities.
+Fortescue acknowledges that using SIM on these projects resulted in large savings and more efficient project execution and that it continues to provide benefits for the operation of these facilities.

 Opticomm builds, owns and operates a large fibre optic communications network which connects tens of thousands of residential and commercial properties.
 Their network is totally modelled using SIM and all their construction and operations activities are based on the information in their SIM based information model.

-In 2016, Perth International Airport adopted the SIM and they had their power distribution network modelled using this technology.
+In 2016, Perth Airport adopted the SIM and they had its power distribution network modelled using this technology.
 The electrical components and cable objects in their SIM are linked to the objects in their geographic information system (GIS).
 This seamlessly provides full system technical and geographical information about all their electrical system components and cables.
 Perth Airport has plans to expand the use of SIM to their other connected systems like runway lighting systems, and communication networks.